Aranya Documentation An overview of the Aranya project

 For n merge levels, this produces up to 2^n segment visits:

-Merge Levels Without Tracking With Tracking
+Merge Levels Without Deduplication With Deduplication

 10 1,024 ~20